- Team: Georgia Richards, Jeffrey K Aronson, Carl Heneghan

 - Theme: Communicating evidence

-Oxford researcher, led by Primary Care DPhil student, Georgia Richards, launched the Coroners’ Concerns to Prevent Harms series in BMJ Evidence Based Medicine to disseminate important lessons that serve patient safety and prevent similar deaths, leading to the creation of The Preventable Deaths Tracker.
+Oxford research team, led by Dr Georgia Richards, launched the Coroners’ Concerns to Prevent Harms series in BMJ Evidence Based Medicine to disseminate important lessons that serve patient safety and prevent similar deaths, leading to the creation of The Preventable Deaths Tracker.

 Understanding the causes of deaths and how they can be prevented is critical for improving healthcare outcomes.
 At a population level, over-reporting or under-reporting of deaths can have a profound impact on policy decisions, which in turn affect global economies and the day-to-day lives of citizens.
 At the individual level, understanding how and why deaths occur may prevent similar deaths or serious harms from occurring in the future.
 One in 20 people are exposed to preventable harms in medical settings globally, and 12% of preventable harms result in disability or death.

 The team discuss Coroners’ concerns to prevent harms series, referencing case reports and disseminating important lessons that serve patient safety and prevent similar deaths, to serve patient safety and educate the public, clinicians and policy-makers.
 This work was published in the BMJ, 1 Dec 2020.